MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

 1. **Open the Cloud Shell** by clicking the **Cloud Shell icon** in the top-right corner of the Azure portal.

-2. **If prompted, set up Cloud Shell by creating a storage account**.
-This is required **only the first time** you launch Cloud Shell.
+2. If prompted, select **No storage account required**, select the name of your subscription, and then select **Apply**.
+This is required *only the first time* you launch the Cloud Shell.

 3. In the Cloud Shell pane, **ensure PowerShell is selected** from the drop-down menu in the upper-left corner.
+(Note: In the new Cloud Shell, this will say: **-->Switch to Bash**)

    >**Note**: To paste copied text into the Cloud Shell, right-click within the pane window and select **Paste**.
 Alternatively, you can use the **Shift+Insert** key combination.